jakubzadrozny/nonograms/README.md

 - n rows containing each row's description,
 - m rows containing each column's description.

-A description of a row is simply it's block sizes delimited by spaces, consequently.
+A description of a row or column is simply it's block sizes delimited by spaces, consequently.
 If any row or column is blank, just put a single 0 in the description.

 ## Ouput
 Output will be located in the zad_output.txt file.
 It has an ASCII-graphical format.